Müller Grand Prix Birmingham

 High wind made for a challenging day in the field, where the experience of Katerina Stefanidi paid dividends as the Greek cleared 4.75 at the final attempt to take victory in the women’s pole vault.

 Brandon Starc defended his title in the men’s high jump, clearing 2.30, while Chinese Taipei’s Chao-Tsun Cheng pulled out 87.75 with his final throw to claim men’s javelin honours.

-Register to stay updated via email about our events inc. ticket sale announcements & priority sales window access.
+Register to stay updated via email about our events including; event news, athlete announcements, priority ticket access plus lots more.